Gut Health for Women: From Probiotics to Hormones, Mood & Metabolism

 1. Prioritise Dietary Fibre & Plant Diversity

-Why: Fibre is fermented into SCFAs that support gut barrier integrity, regulate inflammation, and influence metabolism.
+Why: Fibre is fermented into SCFAs which may support gut barrier integrity, regulate inflammation, and influence metabolism.

 Examples: Whole grains, legumes, lentils, fruits, vegetables, nuts, seeds.